 Animal Humane Society: Help for pet owners + pet helpline

-In Golden Valley, the Animal Humane Society’s Community Outreach program is dedicated to helping pet owners in need keep their four-legged friends healthy.
+In St. Paul, the Animal Humane Society’s Community Outreach program is dedicated to helping pet owners in need keep their four-legged friends healthy.
 AHS hosts free wellness clinics offering vaccines, nail trims, general exams, and more.
 It also connects pet owners with low-cost spay and neuter surgeries and provides free pet transportation to vet appointments.

 Secondhand Hounds: Companion animal visits for seniors